DeFiCh/defichain.com/content/airdrop.en.md

               label: Sign up
               url: https://pool.cakedefi.com/
         body: Make a note of the address of the DFI wallet you obtained, as you will need it in step 2.
-        body_coming_soon: Further steps to claim your airdrop will open up on September 10.
+        body_coming_soon: Further steps to claim your airdrop will open up on 11 September, 2020 8:00 UTC.
         next_button:
             label: I’ve obtained a DFI wallet
       step2: